• Home

 In 1999, the Centers for Disease Control published an article on risks in small businesses.
 This article contains information on SIC codes and gives information on injuries associated with the codes.

-While this is not the true means by which lending institutions decide on risk, it is still of interest.
+While this is not the true means by which financing institutions decide on risk, it is still of interest.
 And it can show what may be behind some of the reasoning.
-This could be the answer to what is NAICS code used for.
+This could be the answer to what NAICS codes are used for.

 Part of the calculus of risk comes from occupational injuries such as those noted in the CDC report.
-But the other side of the risk coin is occupations which are cash intensive businesses.
+But the other side of the risk coin is occupations that are cash-intensive businesses.

-Avoid High Risk NAICS Codes by Choosing Better NAICS Codes
+Avoid High-Risk Codes by Choosing Better NAICS Codes

-Let’s go back to our tire example for how to choose the proper NAICS code for your business.
+Let’s go back to our tire example for choosing the proper NAICS code for your business.
 The first two digits of the SIC code will identify the major industry group.
 Then for the business activity code NAICS, the third digit will identify the industry group.
 And then the fourth digit will identify the industry.
 This is how these agencies classify businesses.

 Now you should learn how to get a NAICS code.

-Here’s how to get NAICS code for your company:
+Here’s how to get the NAICS code for your company:

 • Go to naics.com